haritha-sudaraka/hello-world/README.md

-# Control windows volume with hand guestures.
+# Control windows volume with hand gestures.
 This is the minimum code required in python.

 Required packages :